sallyom/microshift-observability/manifests/sample-instrumented-applications/kepler/README.md

 > **Note**
 > For running in MicroShift on Red Hat Device Edge, I've found it's easiest to use `kustomize` to apply kepler manifests,
-> and then an opentelemetry collector pod with `podman` rather than as a pod within MicroShift.
-This does not require any additional tools
-> or operators to be installed.
-On systems where it's easy to mix K8s and non-K8s workloads, and where resource constraints are an issue,
+> and a standalone OpenTelemetry Collector either with podman or as a sidecar container in the kepler-exporter DaemonSet.
-> this approach works well.
-On other systems, `helm` and `opentelemetry operator` offer convenience.
+> On other systems where resource constraints are less of a concern, `helm` and `opentelemetry operator` offer convenience.

 ```bash
 git clone https://github.com/sustainable-computing-io/kepler.git